lukecui95/National_Park_Flask_APP/README.md

    * Use of another new module "wtforms".
    * A many-to-many relationship in the database structure that is relied upon during interaction with the Flask application.
    * Two forms in the Flask application that allow a user to interact with the form and show data processed for a user to see.
-   * Templating in my Flask application.
+   * Templating in my Flask application for all routes
-   * Links in the views of the Flask application page/s that allow a user to navigate the application and view all its routes.
+   * Links in the views of the Flask application home page that allow a user to navigate the application and view all its routes.
-   * Relevant use of built-in libraries itertools.
+   * Relevant use of built-in libraries itertools: (Route 4: clicking the "Feeling adventurous" button and check it out)
    * Inclusion of JavaScript files in the application that affect the home page in my Flask application.